unic-ailab/TSFM-Eval/README.md

 ## MixGridPL

-Continuous electricity load measurements from the Polish national power grid.
-Utilized in [GreenAnalyzer-Project](https://github.com/UCY-LINC-LAB/GreenAnalyzer-Project).
+Continuous electricity load measurements from the Polish national power grid, also utilized in the [GreenAnalyzer-Project](https://github.com/UCY-LINC-LAB/GreenAnalyzer-Project).
 The dataset exhibits strong seasonality, long-range temporal dependencies, and smooth continuous dynamics.

 ## SPY